 Sign up to our mailing list and we’ll email you whenever a new date is announced.

 Join a virtual drop in - or contact us anytime

 Due to the current coronavirus situation, we will not be holding face to face drop ins, but you can still Speak Out.

 We will publish our next drop-in dates soon.

 But if you can’t make one of our dates, we are all still working for you, so just get in touch any time if you’d like us to help raise any issues you are experiencing in your life at the moment.
 By talking to professionals and organisations we can help make a difference.

-The Speak Out Council carries out 4 consultations a year.
-Each quarter it focusses on a subject that people with a learning disability and/or autism have told them is important in their lives.
+The Speak Out Council carries out four consultations each year.
+Each one focusses on a subject that people with a learning disability and/or autism have told us is important in their lives.

 The Speak Out Council in partnership with Cambridgeshire Constabulary runs the Safe Places scheme across Cambridgeshire, where local businesses and shops offer temporary refuge to vulnerable people in need.
 The national website is https://www.safeplaces.org.uk/ or free App directs you to the nearest open Safe Place.

 Businesses also display stickers in their windows to show they are part of the scheme and a safe place for anyone feeling threatened or anxious.

 A person needing help shows their stay safe card to a member of staff who will help them call the emergency contact on the card – or the local police or safeguarding service.
 The card tells people exactly what to do to help the person.
 This includes their name, the contact details of the person they need to get in touch with, and what to do if you cannot get hold of them.